 Extensibility and Adaptability

 VS Code provides an extension mechanism via user installable “VS Code extensions”.
 There is a defined API to be used for extending VS Code.
 Eclipse Theia provides a similar extension mechanism, but calls it “Theia plugins”.
-Theia implements the same API, so many VS Code extensions can also be used in Theia (see this article on how to install VS Code extensions in Theia).
+Theia implements the same API, so most VS Code extensions can also be used in Theia (see this article on how to install VS Code extensions in Theia).
 In a nutshell, VS Code extensions and Theia plugins are conceptually almost the same.

 By providing a defined API, it is very simple to write VS Code extensions.
 They are well encapsulated in dedicated processes to not “harm” the stability of the core product.
 This even allows you to install them during runtime.
 This extension model has been a great success, the VS Code marketplace offers thousands of extensions (see Ecosystem).
 However, the encapsulation has one drawback, you can only extend or adapt what is exposed in the API.